After Home Closing, Which Documents Should Be Kept?

 - Pest Inspection and Completion Certificate

 Copy of report from pest inspection company and certification that the work has been completed.
 In California, for example, pest inspections are on file for two years at the state.
+Not every state requires a pest inspection.

 - Other Inspections and Work-Related Documents